isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example

     int use(int arg)
-        throw(X,Y)
+        throw(X, Y)
     {
         // ...
         auto x = f(arg);
         // ...
     }

-if 'f()' throws an exception different from `X` and `Y` the unexpected handler is invoked, which by default terminates.
+if `f()` throws an exception different from `X` and `Y` the unexpected handler is invoked, which by default terminates.
 That's OK, but say that we have checked that this cannot happen and `f` is changed to throw a new exception `Z`, we now have a crash on our hands unless we change `use()` (and re-test everything).
 The snag is that `f()` may be in a library we do not control and the new exception is not anything that `use()` can do anything about or is in any way interested in.
 We can change `use()` to pass `Z` through, but now `use()`'s callers probably needs to be modified.
 This quickly becomes unmanageable.
-Alternatively, we can add a `try`-`catch` to `use()` to map `Z` into an acceptable excption.
+Alternatively, we can add a `try`-`catch` to `use()` to map `Z` into an acceptable exception.
 This too, quickly becomes unmanageable.
 Note that changes to the set of exceptions often happens at the lowest level of a system (e.g., because of changes to a network library or some middleware), so changes "bubble up" through long call chains.
 In a large code base, this could mean that nobody could update to a new version of a library until the last user was modified.
-If `use()` is part of a library, it may not be possible to update it bacause a change could affect unknow clients.
+If `use()` is part of a library, it may not be possible to update it because a change could affect unknown clients.

-The policy of letting exceptions propogate until they reach a function that potentially can handle it has proven itself over the years.
+The policy of letting exceptions propagate until they reach a function that potentially can handle it has proven itself over the years.

 ##### Note